skip to content

 Mission

-To facilitate the achievement of vocational and personal independence by Minnesotans who are blind, visually impaired or DeafBlind.
+To facilitate the achievement of vocational and personal independence by Minnesotans who are blind, visually impaired, or DeafBlind.

 Philosophy